bootstrap menu

 From the example figures:

 Very often, this number is overestimated and it can have an impact on how you measure the impact of your content on new visitors.
-On a side note, any bounce rate below 30% is excellent and you must be worried if your website is clocking a figure over 70%.
+On a side note, any bounce rate below 30% is excellent for most websites and you must be worried if your website is clocking a figure over 70% unless you're running a blog or a landing page.
+The ideal bounce rate varies based on the type of the business and the website.

 2. Total Visitors and page views:

-If the internal traffic, i.e the people who visit your website from your own company, is not filtered out, it adds weigth to the number of visitors and page views but have no impact on conversion in most cases.
+If the internal traffic, i.e the people who visit your website from your own company, is not filtered out, it adds weigth to the number of visitors and page views.
+This may not have much impact on conversion in most cases.

-The other important issue to address is the fake traffic sent to your website.
+However, fake traffic sent to your website is a whole different type of a problem and must be addressed.
 These are the fake hits sent by spamming bots to your website or landing pages.
-You can make use of the ‘Bot filtering’ feature in Google Analytics to filter the fake traffic but this will not be 100% efficient.
-The other techniques that can help you fight this type of fake traffic is by making use of your server log and blocking IPs and referrers.
+You can make use of the ‘Bot filtering’ feature in Google Analytics to filter the fake traffic but this will not be 100% efficient although GA4 is more effective than its predecessors.
+Implementing a Web Application Firewall (Ex: Cloudflare) is absolutely a game-changer.

 Finally, there are bots that don’t visit your website but make use of your property ID in the tracking code to send fake traffic to your analytics account directly.
 To prevent damage from them, you can make use of the Google Tag Manager to hide the property ID.